 I had a great difficulty with breastfeeding when I first became a mom.
 I fought this battle with all my heart and soul and eventually was able to breastfeed my elder one for over 2 years.

 I will always be very proud of being able to overcome the physical obstacles I had to face back then.

 Second time around I was a confident mom who began her breastfeeding journey with a bang.
 I was sailing through it smoothly until one day when something unexpected happened.

 Everyone would agree that breastfeeding takes away a lot of energy from you.
 It can be exhausting.

-It seemed like my body was giving up.
+It felt as if my body was giving up.

-My husband decided to intervene ( he knew how sensitive this was for me).
+My husband intervened (he knew how sensitive this was for me).

 He also knew I wouldn’t want to give up on breastfeeding my younger one until she was 2.

 He shook me up and brought me to reality.
 He said that for us it should be more important that both our girls were happy, healthy and had the same enthusiastic mom around.
 I was told I couldn’t take that fun mom away from them because of a guilt.